Toyota NZ engine

 The Toyota NZ engine family is a straight-4 piston engine series.
-The 1NZ series uses aluminum engine blocks and DOHC cylinder heads.
-It also uses sequential fuel injection, and has 4 valves per cylinder with VVT-i.
+The NZ series uses aluminium open deck engine blocks and DOHC cylinder heads.
+It also uses sequential multi-point fuel injection, and has 4 valves per cylinder with VVT-i.

-The engines are produced by Toyota's Kamigo Plant in Toyota, Aichi, Japan (1NZ for Prius, NZ for Vitz and ist, and for Sienta); by Siam Toyota Manufacturing in Chonburi, Thailand (NZ for NBC cars such as the 1NZ-FE for the Yaris and Vios); and by Indus Motor Company in Karachi, Pakistan (2NZ for Corolla).
+The engines are produced by Toyota's Kamigo Plant in Toyota, Aichi, Japan; by Siam Toyota Manufacturing in Chonburi, Thailand (1NZ-FE for Yaris and Vios); and by Indus Motor Company in Karachi, Pakistan (2NZ-FE for Corolla).

+From the second half of 2003, the cylinder head of the Japanese market 1NZ-FE engine was revised and became the base of the post-2006 1NZ-FE Turbo and LPG-hybrid 1NZ-FXP engines.

-1NZ-FXE
+1NZ-FXE (1997–present)

 The 1NZ-FXE is a hybrid 1497 cc version.
 Bore and stroke is 75x84.7 mm.
 It features forged steel connecting rods and an aluminum intake manifold.
 The engine has a high physical compression ratio of 13.0:1, but the closing of the inlet valve is delayed, for an effective compression ratio of 9.5:1.
 The net result is that the engine has a greater effective expansion than compression—making it a simulated Atkinson cycle, rather than a conventional Otto cycle.